tevaughan/how-to-program/how-to-program.md

 the usage, the deeper the control of the device by way of the program, the greater the degree to which the device's behavior might be altered.
-In its fullest sense, "advanced usage" refers to the construction of a program that can write to every one of the device's sensory outputs, can read from every one of the device's sensory inputs, and can be installed permanently in the device.
+In its fullest sense, "advanced usage" refers to the construction of a program that can write to the device's every sensory output, read from the device's every sensory input, and be installed permanently in the device.
 So advanced usage typically involves

  - writing software in some combination of the C programming language and a scripting language and,